CalebHendren/ZipWritten/README.md

 See: [https://support.zipgrade.com/hc/en-us/articles/115001172783-How-do-I-create-custom-answer-sheets](https://support.zipgrade.com/hc/en-us/articles/115001172783-How-do-I-create-custom-answer-sheets)

 ### Step 3: Download the custom Answer Sheet Packets
 (ZipGrade → Classes → Answer Sheet Packets).
-Student names, the quiz/exam name, and all other information will already be filled out.
+Student names, the quiz/exam name, and all other information will already be filled out if you completed Step 1.

 ### Step 4: Prepare your files
 Take your Answer Sheet Packets from ZipGrade and the Written Sheet PDF that you created.
 Go to: